dolthub/data-analysis/transparency-in-coverage/README.md

 	return dict_hash
 ```

-The reasons for this are two-fold.
-Because we expect to build this database with distributed processing (and possibly even a DoltHub data bounty):
+The reasons for this are two-fold:

 1. Two machines should be able to process the same files and get the same keys.
 This rules out UUIDs.
 2. Two machines should be able to process different files and get different keys.
 This rules out simple integers.